Edgeberg/CustomQIF/trunk/CustomQIF/README.txt

 I didn't find anything remotely like it, so, being eager to do another Netbeans Java project, I got started.

-This project is currently very much focussed on my own needs, as I make assumptions about the scope of the input file format.
+This project is currently very much focused on my own needs, as I make assumptions about the scope of the input file format.
 In the file TODO.txt you will find a list of things I think I ought to do, including things that would broaden the appeal to people other than myself (or people in a very similar